Robotics-Club-MMMUT/web-quest/README.md

 The boilerplate for the single page website for Robotics Club, MMMUT.

 > Seek the content from the official [website][website] of Robotics Club to develop your webpage.
-The webpage should consists of three sections namely:-
+The webpage should consist of three sections namely:-
 1. Header
       - College Logo
       - RC Logo